-By Sandra Ching, Ashley Hausrath, Kat Johnson, Michael Meegan, Joey Luconte, and Bryan Wager
+By Ashley Hausrath, Kat Johnson, Michael Meegan, Joey Luconte, Bryan Wager, and Anonymous

 In class we’ve discussed the importance of consent and informed consent in particular; informed consent is important because it shows respect to other individuals.
 Washington also addresses informed consent in Medical Apartheid, particuarly as it relates to the medical field.
 Washington quotes Dr. Sadiq Wali, who served as the chief medical director at the hospital where a nonconsensual experiment took place, when explaining informed consent: “‘(informed consent in medical parlance) has to do with the patients being told the good as well as the side effects of the drugs to be administered’” (Washington, 392-393).
 Here, Dr. Wali (and Washington) seemed to indicate that for there to be informed consent, one needs to enter the situation as someone who is “informed,” meaning that they enter the situation knowing all relevant information regarding risks and rewards, and have the ability to remove themselves from the situation if they feel necessary.